Resource Building: daBuild, build, vromfs, levels, settings.blk

 What Is a “Package”?

 A package typically serves as a container for resources that we want to distribute to or remove from the player’s environment.
-For instance, we might bundle a specific location and its assets into a package for a particular event.
+For example, we might bundle a specific location and its assets into a package for a particular event.
 Players download it, enjoy the event for a week, and once the event concludes, the package is removed from their resources.

 Packages can also be used to release or sell add-ons.
 Instead of requiring players to download 20 GB of resources upfront, they can start with a minimal setup and quickly get into the game.
 Later, they can purchase additional content and download the necessary data from the relevant package.